SiliconLabs/wfx-fullMAC-tools/Examples/STM32/WF200_driver_F429ZI_FreeRTOS-LwIP/Drivers/wf200_driver/doxygen/docs/wf200_fmac_driver/wf200_initialization.md

 After the host notifies the "OK_TO_JUMP" state, the WF200 will issue a startup indication when ready.

 ## 4. Startup indication
-If the initialization proccess has been successful up to now the host should receive the startup indication from WF200.
+If the initialization process has been successful up to now the host should receive the startup indication from WF200.

-\todo describe startup indication info when the doxygen struture def is available.
+The start up indication is described in the ::HiStartupIndBody_t structure.

 ## 5. PDS configuration
 Once the startup indication received, the host can send to WF200 the **PDS configuration** (Platform Data Set).
 The PDS contains information regarding the WF200 environment.
 Below are some examples: